 \subsection{Ablation Studies}

 \textbf{Effectiveness of FAM and GD-FAM.} Table~\ref{tab:city_ablation_architecture}(a) reports the comparison results against baselines on the validation set of Cityscapes~\cite{Cityscapes}, where ResNet-18~\cite{resnet} serves as the backbone.
 Compared with the naive FCN, dilated FCN improves mIoU by 1.1\%.
 By appending the FPN decoder to the naive FCN, we get 74.8\% mIoU by an improvement of 3.2\%.
-By replacing bilinear upsampling with the proposed FAM, mIoU is boosted to 77.2\%, which improves the naive FCN and FPN decoder by 5.7\% and 2.4\% respectively.
+By replacing bilinear upsampling with the proposed FAM, mIoU is boosted to 77.2\%, which improves the naive FCN and FPN decoder by 5.7\% and 2.4\%, respectively.
 Finally, we append PPM (Pyramid Pooling Module)~\cite{pspnet} to capture global contextual information, which achieves the best mIoU of 78.7 \% together with FAM.
 Meanwhile, FAM is complementary to PPM by observing FAM improves PPM from 76.6\% to 78.7\%.
 In Table~\ref{tab:city_ablation_gd_fam}(a), we compare the effectiveness of GD-FAM and FAM.
 As shown in that table, our new proposed GD-FAM has better performance (0.4\%) while running faster than the original FAM under the same settings.

 \textbf{Positions to insert FAM or GD-FAM:} We insert FAM to different stage positions in the FPN decoder and report the results in Table~\ref{tab:city_ablation_architecture}(b).
-From the first three rows, FAM improves all stages and gets the greatest improvement at the last stage, which demonstrates that misalignment exists in all stages on FPN and is more severe in coarse layers.
-This is consistent with the fact that coarse layers containing stronger semantics but with lower resolution, and can greatly boost segmentation performance when they are appropriately upsampled to high resolution.
+From the first three rows, FAM improves all stages and gets the greatest improvement at the last stage, demonstrating that misalignment exists in all stages of FPN and is more severe in coarse layers.
+This is consistent with the fact that coarse layers contain stronger semantics but with lower resolution and can greatly boost segmentation performance when they are appropriately upsampled to high resolution.
 The best result is achieved by adding FAM to all stages in the last row.
-For GD-FAM, our goal is to align the high resolution features and low resolution directly.
+For GD-FAM, we aim to align the high-resolution features and low-resolution directly.
 We choose to align $F_{3}$ and the output of PPM by default.